 Research back in 1981

-In 1981, Ellen Langer, a young psychologist, ran an experiment involving eight men in their 70s being sent into a time-warp situation.
-A monastery had been redecorated as if it were 1959—when the men were in their 40s and 50s.
+In 1981, Ellen Langer, a young psychologist, ran an experiment involving eight men in their 70 and 80s being sent into a time-warp situation.
+A monastery had been redecorated as if it were 1959—when the men were 22 years younger.

 Langer didn’t publish the full results at the time because she feared she would not be believed.
 She’s now a Harvard professor.

-The men were told to not only reminisce about this time in their lives but to inhabit it.
+The men were told to not only reminisce about this time in their lives but to live as if they were back there.
 They were to attempt to be the person they were 22 years earlier.

 Unbelievable!
-Which is why Langer didn’t publish the full results.
+Which is why Langer didn’t publish the full results back then.

 How old do you feel?

 A couple of years ago the Journal of the American Medical Association reported on research where 6489 individuals 52 years and older were asked how old they felt.
 The average real age was 65.8 years old.
 The average self-perceived age was 56.8 years.

 For the statisticians, 69.6% felt three or more years younger than their age; 25.6% felt close to their actual age; and 4.8% felt a year or more older than they were.